snggeng/RH-hashmap/readme.md

 `get(key)`: return the value associated with the given key, or null if no value is set. delete(key): delete the value associated with the given key, returning the value on success or null if the key has no value.

+`delete(key)`: delete the value associated with the given key, returning the value on success or null if the key has no value.

 `float load()`: return a float value representing the load factor (`(items in hash map)/(size of hash map)`) of the data structure.
 Since the size of the data structure is fixed, this should never be greater than 1.

 If your language provides a built-in hashing function for strings (ex. `hashCode` in Java or `__hash__` in Python) you are welcome to use that.
 If not, you are welcome to do something naive, or use something you find online with proper attribution.